Javier0003/calculator-react-app/README.md

 todo:

-fix repeating the multiplication and negative operators
+fix adding more operators afther the multiplication

 changing the way to calculate(not using eval)